shafouz/shafouz.github.io/_posts/2025-04-09-htb-pandora.md

 :: Progress: [4990/4990] :: Job [1/1] :: 100 req/sec :: Duration: [0:00:51] :: Errors: 0 ::
 ```

 Contact seems to be the only feature that works.
 Looks a lot like xss but it isn't working.
 Directory listings are enabled but there is nothing interesting in it.
-Next step is looking through the js files.
-Also nothing.
+Nothing in the js files also.

 Time to check udp.